 The purpose of a medical source statement is to establish your work-related limitations.
 Your claim is stronger if the statement comes from an acceptable medical source, because it is more persuasive.

-However, sometimes a statement from a "non-acceptable" medical source is all you are going to get, because that provider is the only person the client has been seeing for medical care.
-Social Security Ruling 06-03p states that an opinion from a non-acceptable source may be persuasive evidence of the severity of your medical condition, and the limitations imposed by your condition.
+However, sometimes a statement from a “non-acceptable” medical source is all you are going to get, because that provider is the only person the client has been seeing for medical care.
+An opinion from a non-acceptable source may be persuasive evidence of the severity of your medical condition, and the limitations imposed by your condition.
 However, a non-acceptable source cannot establish a medically-determinable impairment.